ItayMendelson/movie-screenshot-classifier/README.md

 The color-only baseline scoring close to the from-scratch CNN is a real finding, not a footnote: it means a lot of what a simple model picks up here is color grading, not composition.
 The transfer model clears both by a wider margin, so it is learning something beyond color.

-Why the histogram edges out TinyCNN specifically: the histogram features go straight into a logistic regression, a convex problem that always converges to the same solution.
+Why the histogram edges out TinyCNN specifically:

  TinyCNN has to learn its own filters from scratch on about 6,400 training frames, a small dataset for a convolutional network to discover useful spatial patterns in rather than just memorizing noise.
-On a task this color-dominated, TinyCNN likely spends a lot of that limited capacity re-deriving the same color signal the histogram gets for free, with less left over to find anything past it.
+On a task this color-dominated, TinyCNN likely spends a lot of that limited capacity re-deriving the same color signal the histogram gets for free, with less left over to find anything past it, compared to the histogram which always converges to the same solution.

 ## Setup

-Requires Python 3.13 and [uv](https://docs.astral.sh/uv/) (much better than PIP :)
+Requires Python 3.13 and [uv](https://docs.astral.sh/uv/) (much better than PIP!)

 ```
 uv sync